LYSmileLion/apisix/docs/en/latest/getting-started.md

 }'
 ```

-## Step 3: Validating the Route
+## Step 3: Validation

-We will now access Apache APISIX to test the Route and the bounded Upstream service.
+We have created the route and the Upstream service and bound them.
+Now let's access Apache APISIX to test this route.

 ```bash
 curl -i -X GET "http://127.0.0.1:9080/get?foo1=bar1&foo2=bar2" -H "Host: httpbin.org"
 ```

-This will return the data from the Upstream service we configured in our route (`httpbin.org`).
+It returns data from our Upstream service (actually `httpbin.org`) and the result is as expected.

-## Advanced Features and Operations
+## Advanced Operations

-This section looks at some of the advanced features and operations available in Apache APISIX like [authentication](#authentication), [prefixing a Route](#prefixing-a-route), using the [APISIX Dashboard](#apisix-dashboard), and [troubleshooting](#troubleshooting).
+This section provides some advanced operations such as adding authentication, prefixing Route, using the APISIX Dashboard, and troubleshooting.

-### Authentication
+### Add Authentication

-The Route we created in [step 2](#step-2-create-a-route) is public.
-This means that anyone knowing the address exposed by Apache APISIX can access the Upstream service.

-This is unsafe and amounts to security risks.
-So, in practical applications, we generally add authentication to the Route to enhance security.
+The route we created in step 2 is public.
+Thus, **anyone** can access this Upstream service as long as they know the address that Apache APISIX exposes to the outside world.
+This is unsafe, it creates certain security risks.
+In a practical application scenario, we need to add authentication to the route.

-Let's assume for our scenario that we only want a specific user `John` to have access to the Upstream service.

-We will use [Consumer](./architecture-design/consumer.md) a [Plugin](./architecture-design/plugin.md) to implement authentication to handle this scenario.
+Now we want only a specific user `John` to have access to this Upstream service, and we need to use [Consumer](./architecture-design/consumer.md) and [Plugin](./architecture-design/plugin.md) to implement authentication.

-First, we will use the [key-auth](./plugins/key-auth.md) plugin to create a [Consumer](./architecture-design/consumer.md) `John`.
-We also need to provide the specified key for `John`.
+First, let's use [key-auth](./plugins/key-auth.md) plugin to create a [Consumer](./architecture-design/consumer.md) `John`, we need to provide a specified key.

 ```bash
 curl "http://127.0.0.1:9080/apisix/admin/consumers" -H "X-API-KEY: edd1c9f034335f136f87ad84b625c8f1" -X PUT -d '